Skip to main content

 What if an agency responds and needs its resources back?

-What happens if an agency's employees gets hurt while rendering aid to another agency?
+What happens if an agency's employees get hurt while rendering aid to another agency?

-Each member agency remains fully responsible for their employees.
-This means that each agency will pay its employees' salaries, benefits, insurance and provide liability coverage.
-Should a disaster become eligible for IEMA or FEMA reimbursement, these costs may be paid by FEMA.
+The employee's member agency remains fully responsible for all of the employees that are sent as part of an IPWMAN activation.
+This means that each member agency will pay its employees' salaries, benefits, and insurance and provide liability coverage.
+Should a disaster become eligible for IEMA or FEMA reimbursement, some of these costs may be subject to reimbursement.

 How long must I provide assistance if deployed?